AttorneyOnline/docs/AO Documentation/docs/authoring/themes/What's New?.md

 ### lobby_design.ini
 ***There was no changes made since the previous version.***
 ### lobby_stylesheets.css
-The stylesheet was completely redone, with all previous entries being replaced with this:
+The stylesheet was completely redone, with all previous entries being replaced with the following:
 ```css
 QLineEdit {
 	color:white;